isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 If your vaccination record was issued in the US but you are unable to produce a digitally verifiable vaccination certificate, you can provide either
 <ol style="list-style-type:lower-alpha;">
-	<li style="line-height:1.5;">(a) your digital vaccination record retrieved through your state’s or local health authority’s public health database, <b><u>or</u></b></li>
+	<li style="line-height:1.5;">your digital vaccination record retrieved through your state’s or local health authority’s public health database, <b><u>or</u></b></li>
-	<li style="line-height:1.5;">(b) your physical vaccination records <b><u>and</u></b> a letter signed by your vaccination provider to attest to your vaccination status; the attestation letter should contain your name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in your passport used for entry into Singapore, and details about your vaccination.</li>
+	<li style="line-height:1.5;">your physical vaccination records <b><u>and</u></b> a letter signed by your vaccination provider to attest to your vaccination status; the attestation letter should contain your name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in your passport used for entry into Singapore, and details about your vaccination.</li>
 </ol>

 **Singapore Citizens and Permanent Residents** do not need to apply for the VTP and can just show either of the documents in (a) <b><u>or</u></b> (b) above for verification at the airlines check-in counter pre-departure and on arrival at the Singapore immigration.